brenns10/dotfiles/README.md

 The M4 context contains `OS`, which may be `mac` or `linux`.
 It can easily be extended by modifying the `setup` script.

-## Environment
+## Notes on my environment

 I've maintained these dotfiles for a fairly long time now, and they support some very particular work environments.

-### Operating System

-I work mainly in Arch Linux, using KDE Plasma as my desktop environment.
+- I work mainly in Arch Linux, using KDE Plasma as my desktop environment.
 I also use Mac OS (macOS? whatever they're styling it these days) for work, and many of these dotfiles apply on that machine.

-### Editing

-I use Vim for quick editing - email, configuration files, small code files.
-I use Emacs + Spacemacs for large projects where more functionality is required (Latex + previewing, large codebases with tags + completion, etc).

-### Languages

-I regularly use C, Python, and Go.
-I also edit a fair amount of shell scripts and the occasional JS + HTML + CSS combination.

-Outside of programming, I heavily use LaTeX, Markdown, and restructured Text.

-### Git

-My git config has a few shortcuts, and the email/editor settings are most important.

-### Email
+- On Linux, I typically use Konsole, but I have slowly been adopting xterm for its ease of configuration (the Xresources files configure it), and for its support of OSC 52 escape sequences for remote copy/paste.
+Konsole requires some manual configuration for the themes I want.

+- On Mac, I use iTerm2.
+This also supports OSC 52.
+There's some manual configuration necessary, and it's sad.

+- My main editor is Vim.
+I also have a configuration for Emacs (+Spacemacs) with vim keybindings, but I rarely use it.

+- I prefer to use solarized dark color schemes, unless I am in the sun, in which case I need a light color scheme.
+So I keep both available.

-Most of my email is routed into a central Google Inbox account.
+- Most of my email is routed into a central Google Inbox account.
 I like HTML based email and I use it plenty.

   However, one of my email accounts serves as a development, text-mode email account as well.
 I synchronize my email folders to my local machines via IMAP with `mbsync`, and I use `msmtp` as my standard `sendmail` utility.
 I can send emails via `get send-email`, and view and compose emails with `mutt`.

-### SSH

-I need to manage several personal computers from a distance, and a few non-personal computers as well.
-Each computer I own has a separate ssh key, and the authorized keys file enables communication between all of them.
+- My SSH config contains some fairly useful shortcuts for me.
+There is also a `~/.ssh/local` configuration file, which can be used to store things outside version control, if they are especially private or unique to one machine (e.g. my work machine).

 ## Setup